iridakos/stup/README.md

 CATEGORIES_ROOT_DIRECTORY/programming/2020/04/2020-04-18.md
 ```

-This allows users to retrieve any or all notes added in a specific date or in a specific period for a specific or all categories.
+This allows users to retrieve any notes added on a specific date or in a specific period for a specific or for all categories.

 ```bash
 # Fetch notes for all categories